 Field # Field Description Instruction or Comments Required or Conditional 1 (Unlabeled Field) Line 1: Enter the complete provider name.
 Line 2: Enter the complete mailing address.
 Line 3: Enter the city, state and zip+4 code (include hyphen).
 Line 4: Enter the area code and phone number.
 R 2 (Unlabeled Field) Enter the pay-to name and address.
-Not Required За Patient Control Number Enter the facility patient account/control number Not Required 3b Medical Record Number Enter the facility patient medical or health record number.
-R 4 21 R 5 Federal Tax ID Number Enter the nine digit number assigned by the federal government for tax reporting purposes.
-R 5 Statement Covers Period From/Through Enter begining and ending or admission and discharge dates for the services billed.
+Not Required 3a Patient Control Number Enter the facility patient account/control number Not Required 3b Medical Record Number Enter the facility patient medical or health record number.
+R 4 Type of Bill Enter the appropriate three digit type of bill (TOB) code as specified by theNUBC UB-04/CMS 1450 Uniform Billing Manual minus the leading zero ("0").
+A leading "0" is not needed.
+Digits should be reflected as follows: 1st digit - Indicating the type of facility.
+2nd digit - Indicating the type of care.
+3rd digit - Indicating the billing sequence.
+R 5 Federal Tax ID Number Enter the nine digit number assigned by the federal government for tax reporting purposes.
+R 6 Statement Covers Period From/Through Enter begining and ending or admission and discharge dates for the services billed.
 Inpatient and outpatient observation stays must be billed using the admission date and discharge date.
 Outpatient therapy, chemotherapy, laboratory, pathology, radiology and dialysis may be billed using a date span.
 All other outpatient services must be billed using the actual date of service (MM/DD/YY).
 R 7 (Unlabeled Field) Not used.
 Not Required 8 a-b Patient Name 8a - Enter the patient's 10 digit Medicaid ID number on the member's Superior ID card.
 8b - Enter the patient's last name, first name and middle initial as it appears on the Superior ID card.
 Use a comma or space to separate the last and first names.
 Titles: (Mr., Mrs., etc.) should not be reported in this field.
 Prefix: No space should be left after the prefix of a name e.g. McKendrick.
 Hyphenated names: Both names should be capitalized and separated by a hyphen (no space).
 Suffix: A space should separate a last name and suffix.
-Not Required R 9 a-e Patient Address Enter the patient's complete mailing address.
-Line a: Street address Line b: City Line c: State Line d: ZIP code Line e: Country code (not required) R 0 Birthdate Enter the patient's date of birth (MM/DD/YYYY) R(except line 9e) 1 Sex Enter the patient's sex.
+Not Required R 9 а-е Patient Address Enter the patient's complete mailing address.
+Line a: Street address Line b: City Line c: State Line d: ZIP code Line e: Country code (not required) R 10 Birthdate Enter the patient's date of birth (MM/DD/YYYY) R(except line 9e) 11 Sex Enter the patient's sex.
 Only M or F is accepted.
-R 2 Admission Date Enter the date of admission for inpatient claims and date of service for outpatient claims.
+R 12 Admission Date Enter the date of admission for inpatient claims and date of service for outpatient claims.
 R